 The sky is clear above us early in the morning but still, we don’t have mountain views as it’s rather cloudy in the horizon.
 We start making our way to the nearest peak, Panchase Danda (2,500m).
 We climb steps through spectacular Rhododendron forests and reach the famous Shiva Temple.

 A local kid that follows us explains that thousands of pilgrims fill up the place every March for the Shivaratri festival.
 We’re happy we’re the only people up there today and enjoy the stunning views of the valley.
 It’s so quiet and peaceful we take our time before making our way down.

 Soon we reach a tranquil small lake near another temple and rest for a while, watching the water buffaloes happily taking their bath under the hot sun.
 It soon gets very windy and we hurry down a different path which appears to be a shortcut back to Bhanjyang.
 It isn’t.

 We get lost as a dramatic thunderstorm is closing in but we finally arrive back to base just as the heavy rain starts.
 We watch the storm from our room, lazily playing backgammon and we have an early night.

 At last, we are rewarded with incredible mountain views!
-A morning we will never forget.
+The morning we will never forget.
 We have breakfast outside and marvel at the snow-covered peaks, feeling on top of the world!
-We record slow-motion videos of us dancing and jumping in joy.
+We record slow-motion videos of us dancing and jumping for joy.
 It’s hard to accept we have to go back to Pokhara today.
-We watch the horses and goats, green hills and stone houses, Nepali prayer flags, all towered by the mighty Himalayas.
+We watch the horses and goats, green hills and stone houses, and Nepali prayer flags, all towered by the mighty Himalayas.